Ray structures on Teichm\"uller Space: Introduction

 We provide a basic background and define our notation in Sections 2 and 3.
 Section~\ref{sec:compactness} is devoted to finding some subsequential limits of a family of harmonic maps $f_n:X_n \to Y$ from a degenerating sequence $X_n$ of Riemann surfaces: crucial to our studies here and elsewhere is Minsky's \cite{Minsky1992} convex regions $\mathscr{P}_R$, and we include some first results here.
-In Section~\ref{sec:GeneralizedJenkinsSerrin} we {develop} a key tool for our uniqueness and convergence claims: a type of Jenkins-Serrin uniqueness theorem for graphs over hyperbolic domains with values in a real tree.
-Sections~\ref{sec:subconvergence:stretchrays}, \ref{sec:stretchline:construction}, and \ref{sec:convergence:stretchrays} provide a proof of Theorem~\ref{thm:HR:SR}: subconvergence is proved in Section~\ref{sec:subconvergence:stretchrays}, we prove Theorem~\ref{thm:generalized:stretchmap} in Section~\ref{sec:stretchline:construction} and use that result to reach the final convergence result in Section~\ref{sec:convergence:stretchrays}.
+In Section~\ref{sec:GeneralizedJenkinsSerrin} we develop a key tool for our uniqueness and convergence claims: a type of Jenkins-Serrin uniqueness theorem for graphs over hyperbolic domains with values in a real tree.
+Sections~\ref{sec:subconvergence:stretchrays}, \ref{sec:stretchline:construction}, and \ref{sec:convergence:stretchrays} provide a proof of Theorem~\ref{thm:HR:SR}: subconvergence is proved in Section~\ref{sec:subconvergence:stretchrays}, we prove Theorem~\ref{thm:generalized:stretchmap} in Section~\ref{sec:stretchline:construction} and use that result and the uniqueness theorem for minimal graphs (from section~\ref{sec:GeneralizedJenkinsSerrin}) to reach the final convergence result in Section~\ref{sec:convergence:stretchrays}.

 We change foci in the next two sections.
 In Sections~\ref{sec:convergence:TeichRays} and \ref{sec:convergence:TeichDisks}, we consider limits of harmonic map dual rays when the range of the harmonic map degenerates, and find that \tec rays and disks emerge: we prove Theorems~\ref{thm:HR:AHR:limit} and \ref{thm:convergence:disks:v1} (as well as a second version of this convergence).